Ayeshah123/PowerBI-Walmart-Dashboard/README.md

 # PowerBI-Walmart-Dashboard
-Interactive Power BI dashboard of Walmart Sales &amp; Profitability Trend Analysis across Products, Customers &amp; Geography (2011-2014).
+Interactive Power BI dashboard using the Walmart Sales dataset (Kaggle) to analyze Sales & Profitability trends across Products, Customers & Geography (2011–2014).
+For learning & practice only.